Limitations for adaptive quantum state tomography in the presence of detector noise: Methods

 Single update methods are the more economical of the two approaches, since updating measurement settings can be very slow compared to continuing measurements in the same setting.
 If the target state is known in advance, the best strategy is to perform a projective measurement in the eigenbasis of the state.
 This measurement scheme can, in principle, surpass the Gill–Massar bound \cite{Qi2017}.
 Nonetheless, such an estimator is of limited practical relevance once the target state is already known.
 A state-agnostic version of this strategy can be created by splitting the estimation process into two steps \cite{Barndorff2000, Mahler2013,Straupe2016, Gill2000}: \begin{enumerate} \item Perform an initial state estimate $\rho_\text{init}$ based on an informationally complete measurement, such as the $\mathcal{M}_\text{Pauli-6}$ measurements. \item Find the eigenstate $\ket{\lambda_1}$ with the largest eigenvalue $\lambda_1$ of $\rho_\text{init}$, and perform the remaining measurements using the generalized measurement $U\mathcal{M}_\text{Pauli-6}U^\dagger$, where $U$ is a unitary rotation matrix that rotates the all-zero qubit state to this eigenstate of $\rho_\text{init}$, $U\ket{0\dots0} = \ket{\lambda_1}$. \end{enumerate} The best way to divide the total measurement budget between the two steps has been shown to be to allocate half to each step \cite{Mahler2013}.
 It was also found to be sensitive to the prior used to initialize the estimator \cite{Straupe2016}.

-Although these methods were found to be optimal, the eigenbasis of multi-qubit systems is very often entangled, which typically causes additional overhead to implement experimentally.
-The underlying mechanism was found to be related to the singular values of the Fisher information matrix \cite{Struchalin2018, Bogdanov2009}, allowing Ref.~\cite{Struchalin2018} to develop a multi-step strategy that uses only the tensor products of measurements on single-qubits.
-This approach is optimal for some multi-qubit states, but it is not generally optimal for all states.
+Although these methods were found to be optimal, the eigenbasis of multiqubit systems is very often entangled, which typically causes additional overhead to implement experimentally.
+The underlying mechanism was found to be related to the singular values of the Fisher information matrix \cite{Struchalin2018, Bogdanov2009}, allowing Ref.~\cite{Struchalin2018} to develop a multi-step strategy that uses only the tensor products of measurements on single qubits.
+This approach is optimal for some multiqubit states, but it is not generally optimal for all states.